Skip to main content

 While the majority of IoT SIM cards in use are multi-network in nature, there are applications which lend themselves to single-network variants.
 This is most typically where very large data is required and there is known good coverage in the fixed location where the device is to be situated.
 Most, however, are multi-network and the most critical systems will use dual-core systems to ensure that risks of single points of failure are minimised or eliminated.

-Both forms of SIM cards are available in the 2FF, 3FF and 4FF formats as well as the embedded forms (MFF2) that can be soldered directly onto printed circuit boards.
-For further flexibility, SIMs can be provided in combi or trio form, where SIM cards can be delivered with the capability to be broken down into 2FF, 3FF or 4FF once the required format for the device is known.
+Both forms of SIM cards are available in the 2FF, 3FF and 4FF formats as well as the embedded forms (MFF2) embedded onto printed circuit boards.
+For further flexibility, SIMs can be provided in combi or trio form.
+Where SIM cards can be delivered with the capability to be broken down into 2FF, 3FF or 4FF once the required format for the device is known.

 While many IoT devices will remain located or static in the UK for their entire life, many will also need to connect to mobile networks in other countries.
-This can be for a disparate range of reasons, such as the movement of vehicles, goods or assets, the deployment of manufactured goods in intended territories, redeployment, or the movement of people and their consumer devices such as wearables.
+This can be for a disparate range of reasons.
+For example, the movement of vehicles, goods or assets, the deployment of manufactured goods in intended territories.
+Their redeployment, or the movement of people and their consumer devices such as wearables.

 About Caburn Telecom